-Gardeners are no different from other folks – they want to accomplish more work with less effort.
+Gardeners are no different from other folks – we want to accomplish more work with less effort.
 One of the biggest jobs when gardening in north Georgia is turning hard red clay into soil that will produce healthy plants.

 Occasionally, gardeners hear that adding gypsum will magically soften the soil and reduce the amount of digging that has to be done.